sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ### Functionality
 Links made in canvas between cards or notes are tentative, they do not create wiki links.
+But if you make a wiki link in a canvas card it will create a note of that title in your vault!

 ---
-# Community plugins
+# 5 Community plugins
 - easy example get better emoji shortcode
 - Day Planner
 ---
 ## intermediate example annotator

 ---
-# Other examples:
+# 6 Honorable Mentions:

 - Highlighter
 - slides